 "The ballots were hardly counted when the National Socialists set about the demolition of the republics federal structure.
 A two-pronged attack on local government was launched.
 SA thugs and party activists stormed town halls and local government offices, hoisted swastika flags, and chased terrified officials away."
 (Kitchen, pp.236)

-needed was a two-thirds majority in parliament and, therefore, the Center Party's goodwill.
-The conservative party members feared supporters and further religious restrictions concerning the
+organs.
+All he needed was a two-thirds majority in parliament and, therefore, the Center Party's goodwill.
+The conservative party members feared supporters and further religious restrictions

-Catholic Church.
+concerning the Catholic Church.
 Most delegates voted in favor, and only the Social Democrats showed courage by speaking out against the bill.
-The people's house of Germany disabled itself and opened the door
+The people's house of Germany disabled itself and

-and replaced with a Reich Governor, many of them now holding a dual function as a Governor and as a Gauleiter (leader of a party district).
-Because the state boundaries were not the Gauleiters'
+were dissolved and replaced with a Reich Governor, many of them now holding a dual function as a Governor and as a Gauleiter (leader of a party district).
+Because the state boundaries were not

-party district boundaries, it was confusing to know whether a person was speaking as a Governor or as Gauleiter.
+the Gauleiters' party district boundaries, it was confusing to know whether a person was speaking as a Governor or as Gauleiter.
 The functions fused.
-This step started the coordination of every aspect of
+This step started the coordination of

 ■ German Labor Front